The Gray Catbird is in the family of Mimidae, which includes Mockingbirds and Thrashers.

 Once a pair bond is formed, nest building follows.

-The Gray Catbirds breeding, egg laying, and nesting season begins in late April when they arrive at the breeding grounds and may extend into June, depending on their nesting location, whether it's farther South or North.
+The breeding, egg laying, and nesting season begins in late April when they arrive at the breeding grounds and may extend into June, depending on their nesting location, whether it's farther South or North.

-Female Gray Catbirds are the primary nest builders.
+Females are the primary nest builders.
 The male will help with nest construction but usually adds very little.

 The cup-shaped nest is made of twigs, leaves, grasses, and grapevine bark, lined with rootlets, and pine needles.
 The inner lining may include horsehair if available.

-The female catbird will sit on the eggs (incubate) for 12 to 15 days before they hatch.
+The female will sit on the eggs (incubate) for 12 to 15 days before they hatch.
 Females leave the eggs for short periods to feed.

 The young will leave the nest within 10 to 13 days after hatching.

 Both adult birds will continue to feed their young for 12 days after the young leave the nest.
+One to three broods may be raised each season.

-Gray Catbird Nesting Stats | |
+Nesting Timeline Stats | |

 ---|---|